Before I became an Emacs user, I was a vi user,

-And though Emacs is now my primary editor, I still use vi every day:
+and though Emacs is my primary editor, I still use vi daily.

-I use it when I want to quickly view the content of a file, for quick edits to configuration files, when I’m on a remote server, or when a command-line utility invokes
+I use vi when I’m on a remote server or when a command-line utility invokes

 The main reason why I still use vi is because I’m able to use it very efficiently even without a configuration file.